framilano/T4Server/README.md

 # Synopsis
 In this guide we'll cover the following topics:
-- Scripts installation, `install.sh` and `T4_**_server.sh`.
-The first one starts the configuration (dependencies and firewall ports set-up), the second one actually starts the server using Wine.
+- Scripts usage, `install.sh` and `T4_**_server.sh`.
+The first one starts the configuration process (dependencies and firewall ports set-up), the second one starts the actual server using Wine.
-- Manual vars changing, depending on your needs
+- Manual variables changing, depending on your needs (ports, IPs, folders).
 - Setting up FastDL for easier custom maps support on your server

 ## Requirements
 + Ubuntu >22.04
-+ 10GB dedicated for this server
++ 10GB dedicated for this server.
-+ Root permissions
++ Root permissions.
-+ T4-WaW gamefiles, you can easily find them on your own
++ T4-WaW gamefiles, you can easily find them on your own.
+[I highly recommend removing unnecessary game files](https://plutonium.pw/docs/server/t4/setting-up-a-server/#4-optional-slimming-down-server-directory)

 ## Instructions
 1. Clone the repository wherever you need to: